attila-i-szabo/attila-i-szabo.github.io/index.md

 I pursue these phenomena using a variety of analytical and computational techniques.
 I am particularly interested in machine-learning tools, such as neural quantum states.
 I also enjoy collaborating with experimental colleagues and have considerable experience with neutron-scattering studies of magnetism.

-Currently, I work as a postdoc at the [MPI-PKS](https://www.pks.mpg.de/) in Dresden.
-I will start as an Ambizione fellow at the [University of Zürich](https://www.physik.uzh.ch/) in September.
+Currently, I work as an Ambizione fellow at the [University of Zürich](https://www.physik.uzh.ch/).

 ## [Research directions →](/research/)